Posted Jan. 17, 2014; updated Jun. 5, 2022.

 Most commentators on the Constitution have shown no familiarity with any multi-state conventions other than the 1787 Constitutional Convention and (sometimes) the Annapolis Convention held the previous year.
 Some opponents of the Article V “convention for proposing amendments” have even argued that the 1787 gathering is our only historical precedent.

-There was at least one more recent gathering as well.
 In 1922, seven southwestern states sent commissioners to negotiate the Colorado River Compact.
-Although the assembly was called the Colorado River Compact Commission (CRCC), it was in all respects a convention of states, and it may be called the “Santa Fe Convention,” after the city where its most important sessions were held.
+Although the assembly was called the Colorado River Commission, it was in all respects a convention of states, and it may be called the “Santa Fe Convention,” after the city where two-thirds of its sessions were held and its proposed compact signed.

 The group convened 27 times over the course of a single year.
 The first seven sessions occurred in Washington, D.C., the eighth in Phoenix, the ninth in Denver, and the remaining 18 in Santa Fe.